Pansu pullback and rigidity of mappings between Carnot groups

 Since $u$ is a.e.
-Pansu differentiable we have $t^{-1} [u(x \exp tX) - u(x)] \to D_P u(x) X$ as $t \to 0$ for a.e. $x \in U$.
-Moreover by the Sobolev embedding theorem (see Lemma~\ref{lem_sobolev_embedding}) this difference quotient is bounded by the local maximal function of the horizontal derivative and hence by a fixed $L^p$ function.
+Pansu differentiable by Theorem~\ref{thm_pansu_differentiability}, we have as $t \to 0$ for a.e. $x \in U$.
+Moreover by the Sobolev embedding theorem (see Lemma~\ref{lem_sobolev_embedding}) this difference quotient is bounded by the local maximal function of the horizontal derivative and hence by a fixed $L^p$ function (cf. (\ref{eqn_maximal_function}) and (\ref{eqn_maximal_function_controls_oscillation})).
 Thus the dominated convergence theorem implies that

 Using the change of variables $y = r_{\exp tX} x = x \exp tX$ and the bi-invariance of $\mu$ we get

 Differentiation with respect to $t$ shows that

 Comparing the two expressions for $\omega'(0)$ we get the desired identity. \end{proof}